AvramEnriquez/Allegheny_County_Crash_Data_Analysis/README.md

 # Allegheny_County_Crash_Data_Analysis
 Data analysis of Allegheny County crash stats for 2021.
-Made with help from ChatGPT for learning purposes.
+Made with use of ChatGPT.
 Validated, fixed, and cleaned up by me.

 **- Crash_Locations.py:**